 If you think you need an accommodation for a disability, please contact firstname.lastname@example.org or 734.763.5723 at your earliest convenience.
 Some aspects of this course/certificate program may be modified to facilitate your participation and progress.
 As soon as we are aware of your needs, we can work on accommodations.
 Any information you provide is private and confidential and will be treated as such.

-If you have a concern about the course, number of CE contact hours awarded, or other any other issue related to the CE program, then you should email your concern to email@example.com.
-If we are unable to resolve your issue, The Continuing Education Program Director, Mary Ruffolo, Ph.D., LMSW will contact you to find out more about the concern and help to resolve any remaining issues.
-If this resolution is not agreed to, the final step is to present your concerns to the Associate Dean for Faculty Affairs who oversees the program.
-The decision of the Associate Dean for Faculty Affairs is final.
+If you have a concern about a course, number of CE hours awarded, or other any other issue related to the continuing education programs, please email your concern to email@example.com.
+If we are unable to resolve the issue, the Continuing Education Program Director, Alia Wesala, LMSW will contact you to find out more about the concern and help to resolve any remaining issues.
+If this resolution is not agreed to, the final step is to present your concerns to the Associate Dean for Educational Programs who oversees the program.
+The decision of the Associate Dean for Educational Programs is final.
 No additional action will be taken.

-Payments for some certificates may be made online, by check, money order, MasterCard, Visa, American Express, or Discover.
-Note: If paying by check or money order, please pay in U.S. funds drawn on a U.S. bank check, payable to The Regents of The University of Michigan.
+Payments for certificate programs may be made online by credit card or by check.
+If paying by check, please pay in U.S. funds drawn on a U.S. bank check, payable to The Regents of The University of Michigan.

 For Certificate Programs, written notification of cancellation must be received two weeks prior to the first certificate session to obtain a refund ($50.00 administrative fee will be retained).
 Refunds after that date will not be made, though you may transfer your paid registration to another individual prior to the start of the program.